The Society has four panels monitoring, responding and acting on local civic issues:

 The Transport Panel looks at the needs of all travellers by road, rail and river, including cyclists and pedestrians.
 It studies traffic plans and road schemes as well as aircraft noise and pollution.

-The Community Panel is concerned with the efficient delivery of public services (e.g. health, postal, and police services, recycling).
+The Community Panel is concerned with the efficient delivery of public services (e.g. health, postal, police services, recycling).

 The Open Spaces Panel aims to protect the commons, the riverside and other local open spaces.
 It enhances these areas by various plantings.

-to commemorate auspicious local residents.
+It runs a Blue Plaque Scheme to commemorate auspicious local residents.